 As summer is approaching, now is the time to begin making travel plans.
-Travelling with an elderly person is possible if certain precautions are taken ahead of time.
+Traveling with an elderly person is possible if certain precautions are taken ahead of time.
 Whether you are planning a trip to visit family in another state or an adventure in another country, you may be able to skip the part about hiring someone to stay at home with your parent.
 Getting away with your aging loved one may be the perfect solution for the both of you to get some well-deserved respite.

 When making reservations for a hotel, let the concierge know you need a ground level room.
 Rooms as close to entrances as possible will cut down on walking distances and will be a welcome perk after a long day.
 If you can find a hotel within walking distance of restaurants and sightseeing attractions, the convenience will be worth the extra cost per night.
 Elderly people do not walk fast and need to take frequent breaks.
 There are many reasons you might need to return to your hotel, and having it close by is advantageous.